The National Museum Of Alexandria

 The museum was first opened to the public in September of 2002 and displays more than 1,800 items from different eras, including the Pharaonic, Ptolemaic (which flourished greatly in Alexandria), Roman, Byzantine, and Islamic.

-The first floor of the museum contains Pharaonic items, including a lot of statues of different ancient Egyptian rulers and gods and very interesting portraits of Menkaure, Ikhnaton, and Hatshepsut.
+The museum's first floor contains Pharaonic items, including many statues of different ancient Egyptian rulers and gods and fascinating portraits of Menkaure, Ikhnaton, and Hatshepsut.

 There are also some replicates of the tombs that were discovered in the Valley of the Kings.
-These tombs include Canopic jars and many other interesting items.
+These tombs include Canopic jars and many other exciting items.

-There are also some displays from the intermediate Pharaonic period that reflects how the arts of this period became more realistic.
+There are also some displays from the intermediate Pharaonic period that reflect how this period's arts became more realistic.
 Afterward, there is the section of the family of Mohamed Ali that includes a lot of jewelry made out of silver and gold that belonged to the royal family.

-The most interesting section of the Alexandria National Museum is the section that displays antiquities that were found under the sea in Alexandria.
+The most exciting section of the Alexandria National Museum is the section that displays antiquities that were found under the sea in Alexandria.
 The museum also displays live pictures of how these items were pulled out of the sea.
-This section includes a black bronze statue of Isis, some portraits, and statues of Greek gods which includes an interesting statue of the head of Alexander the Great and another of Venus, the goddess of love.
+This section includes a black bronze statue of Isis, some portraits, and statues of Greek gods, which consists of an exciting sculpture of the head of Alexander the Great and another of Venus, the goddess of love.

-The museum gives a total comprehensive picture of not only Alexandrian history but the history of Egypt as a whole.
-A visit to the National Museum of Alexandria is a must for anyone who is interested in Egyptian antiquities and history.
+The museum gives a comprehensive picture of not only Alexandrian history but the history of Egypt.
+Visiting the National Museum of Alexandria is essential for anyone interested in Egyptian antiquities and history.

 The museum is open from 9 in the morning till 5 in the afternoon